Aragami-delp/PlateUp_Mods/README.md

 A website with mods for the game "PlateUp!"

-### Mods on this site
+Save System

-1. SaveSystem - A mod that lets you save multiple runs at the same time.
+A mod that lets you save multiple runs at the same time.
 You can switch between those at will.
 While in the lobby, open up the settings menu and save/load the savegame you want.
-Soon - Should be up within this week (13.10.2022)

 ### Other great mod websites